Anivorano Nord

 Anivorano Nord or Anivorano Avaratra is a municipality in Madagascar.
 It belongs to the district of Antsiranana II, which is a part of Diana Region.

 Primary and junior level secondary education are available in town.
 It is also a site of industrial-scale mining.
 The majority 99% of the population are farmers.
 The most important crop is rice, while other important products are peanut and maize.
 Services provide employment for 1% of the population.

 Geography

 Anivorano Nord is situated at the Route nationale 6 at 69 km from Diego Suarez.
 Next towns are Ambilobe and Andrafiabe.

+Bodies of water

+The Antanavo Lake & the Beamalona River are situated in this municipality.